In addition to core academic classes, we offer Enrichment Classes in the following areas:

 Middle School students engage in weekly lessons that aim to equip them with skills necessary for effective communication and success in the twenty-first century.
 Skills range from memorization of poems to writing speeches for specific topics.
 Also included is a "Manners Curriculum" that addresses everything from table manners to on-line courtesy.

 Through Physical Education students' fitness levels are increased through a variety of skills and games.
 Students in Pre-K through eighth grade have fun while learning a multitude of sports and the necessary skills.
-In addition, Field Day is held each year on the first Friday of May in which a morning of fun competitions take place.
+In addition, Field Day is held each year on the first Friday in May when a morning of fun competitions take place.

 The Library provides resources that support and enrich the Language Arts School Curriculum.
 Each week, students from Pre-K through eighth grade are encouraged to check out a book.
 Students are also welcome to use Library resources for research papers.
 By promoting reading at all ages, students form a lifetime love of books.